dart-lang/language/working/macros/feature-specification.md

 parameter type that is used - any parameter with a subtype of [Code][] is automatically coerced into an instance of that type.
 The user simply writes normal Dart code in their macro application.
-For arguments that are passed by value, only object literals may be used as arguments, which limits the types of values that can be passed in this way.
+For arguments that are passed by value, only literal expressions may be used as arguments, which limits the types of values that can be passed in this way.

 For example, given a macro definition like this: